-Paying off your debt, starting with the highest one is on top of the list of the best ways to spend your tax refund.
+Use your tax refund to paying off your high-interest debt, starting with the highest one is on top of the list of the best ways to spend your tax refund.
 You’re reducing interest and improving your credit rating by paying off credit card debt.
 It is a far smarter route to go than even investing in the stock market.

 7. Refinance Your Mortgage

 Refinancing your mortgage can result in significant monthly savings.
 You usually need to have a bigger sum of money to get a lower rate you are hoping for.
 Your tax refund could provide the necessary resources for that.

 8. Start a College Fund for Your Kids

 Investing in your children’s education can be a truly fulfilling experience.
 Save your tax refund in a 529 college savings plan or an Education Savings Account.
 You will be able to assist your children with their future education plans.